 Flush kitchen lights

 If your home was built in the last forty years or so, the chances are that it will have lower ceilings than older properties.
 Lower ceilings were introduced to save energy in heating costs by reducing the air volume that required warming.
 Most modern flush kitchen lights are fluorescent with a few containing ordinary incandescent lamps.
 They are an excellent choice if you have a lower ceiling.

 Pendants look fantastic in any kitchen.
 For those of us lucky enough to have high ceilings, they can be positioned almost anywhere to create the effect we would like.
 In reality, most of us are only able to use pendants over a breakfast bar or dining table.
 They perform well as accent lighting and also help to outline different areas of the kitchen, for example, the dining area.

 Kitchen down lights are very popular as they are versatile, can be adjustable and you can have as many or as few as you would like.
 They are easy to install, come in a variety of styles including adjustable and eyeball and are available in a huge range of finishes.
 They provide good targeted light and are dimmable.
 They are however expensive to run and generate a lot of heat, unless you use LED or fluorescent GU10 light bulbs in them.
 Down lights can be used in conjunction with any other type of kitchen light.
 They can be positioned around the edge to target worktops or other areas where a direct light is required.
 Click here to view our range of recessed lighting.
 Further information about down lights can be found in our article entitled Recessed downlights explained.

-If you require any further help or advice on lights for your kitchen, please contact us for friendly, honest and down to earth advice.
+If you require any further help or advice on lights for your kitchen or any other aspect of home lighting, please contact us for friendly, honest and down to earth advice.